embedly/embedly-docs/endpoints/1/preview.rst

     See :ref:`response-types`.

 ``cache_age``
-    How long Embedly is going to cache the response for.
-Generally this is for a day unless some external factor tells us to reevaluate the resource.
+    How long Embedly is going to cache the response for?
+Generally, this is for a day, unless some external factor tells us to reevaluate the resource.

 ``safe``
     See :ref:`safebrowse`.